Kook1y/card_detection/README.md

 - [@Kook1y](https://github.com/Kook1y)

 ## 🚀 About Me
 I am a high school student in India who just entered 10th grade.
-I have an interest in AI models and machine as I always found it fascinating how the models worked.
-I have learnt a littlebit of python and machine learning.
+I have an interest in AI models and machine learning as I always found it fascinating, how the models worked.
+I have learnt a little bit of python and machine learning before this project.
 I have also created this model using resnet-18 pretrained on imagenet.

 ## What is the AI model
 It detects different types of cards with their symbols and numbers.
 It is a classification model that classifies cards using resnet 18.